mshtelma/Udacity-Deep-Reinforcement-Learning-ND-Projects/navigation/readme.md

 [image1]: https://user-images.githubusercontent.com/10624937/42135619-d90f2f28-7d12-11e8-8823-82b970a54d7e.gif "Trained Agent"

-During this project I have trained an agent to navigate though two types of bananas in square world, collects yellow bananas and omits the purple ones.
+During this project I have trained an agent to navigate though two types of bananas in square world, collect yellow bananas and omit the purple ones.

 A reward of +1 is provided for collecting a yellow banana, and a reward of -1 is provided for collecting a blue banana.
 Thus, the goal of your agent is to collect as many yellow bananas as possible while avoiding blue bananas.